 Both IEC and IEEE/ANSI standard characteristics as well as user settable parameters are available for the IDMT operation.
-Please note that in the IDMT mode Definite (Min)operating time delay also determines the minimum time for protection tripping (see the figure below).
+Please note that in the IDMT mode Definite (minimum)operating time delay also determines the minimum time for protection tripping (see the figure below).
 If this function is not desired the parameter should be set to 0 seconds.

 Figure.
-4.4.1 - 77.
-Operating time delay: Definite (Min) operating time delay and the minimum for tripping.
+4.4.1 - 82.
+Operating time delay: Definite (minimum) operating time delay and the minimum for tripping.

 Table.
-4.4.1 - 43.
+4.4.1 - 51.
 Operating time characteristics setting parameters (general).

 Name Range Step Default Description Delay type • DT • IDMT - DT Selects the delay type for the time counter.
 The selection is made between "Inverse definite minimum time" (IDMT) and "Definite time operation" (DT) characteristics.
-Definite (min) operating time delay 0.0001800.000s 0.005s 0.040s When the "Delay type" parameter is set to "DT", this parameter acts as the expected operating time for the protection function.
-When set to 0 s, the stage operates instantaneously without any additional delay.
-When the parameter is set to 0.0051800 s, the stage operates as independent delayed.
-When the "Delay type" parameter has been set to "IDMT", this parameter can be used to determine the minimum operating time for the protection function.
-Example of this is presented in the figure above.
-Delay curve series • IEC • IEEE - IEC Selects whether the delay curve series for an IDMT operation follows either IEC or IEEE/ANSI standard defined characteristics.
+Definite (minimum) operating time delay 0.0001800.000s parameter acts as the expected operating protection function.
+When set to 0 s, the stage operates instar without any additional delay.
+When the part to 0.0051800 s, the stage operates as in delayed.
+When the "Delay type" parameter has bee "IDMT", this parameter can be used to det minimum operating time for the protection When set to 0 s, the stage operates instantaneously without any additional delay.
+When the parameter is set to 0.0051800 s, the stage operates as independent Delay curve series • IEC • IEEE - IEC Selects whether the delay curve series for an IDMT operation follows either IEC or IEEE/ANSI standard defined characteristics.
 This setting is active and visible when the "Delay type" parameter is set to "IDMT".